 The fundamental difference between UDP and TCP is that UDP offers unreliable data transfer.
 It does not verify that data has been received on the other end of the connection.
 This might sound like a bad thing, and for many purposes, it is.
 However, it is also extremely important for some functions.

-Because it is a simple transaction, it is useful for simple communications like querying for network resources.
-It also doesn't maintain a state, which makes it great for transmitting data from one machine to many real-time clients.
+Because it is a straightforward transaction, it is useful for communications like querying for network resources.
+It also doesn’t maintain a state, which makes it great for transmitting data from one machine to many real-time clients.
 This makes it ideal for VOIP, games, and other applications that cannot afford delays.

 HTTP stands for hypertext transfer protocol.
 It is a protocol defined in the application layer that forms the basis for communication on the web.